Charge Card vs. Credit Card: What's the Difference?

 Late Fees

-Late fees can’t be used as an argument when opting for charge cards or a credit card, as they await you in either case.
+Late fees can’t be used as an argument here, as they await you in either case.
 For example, the fee for not paying your balance in the first month for Amex charge cards is $27.
 A repeat offense increases it to $40.
 Additional purchases via the charge card can be disabled until your past-due balance is settled.

 Still, American Express offers a "Pay Over Time" program for its charge cards, allowing you to transfer applicable charges to the next month, with an interest fee, up to a specified limit.
-In essence, this erases the difference between a credit and a charge card: You can pay the balance in full at the end of the month or pay it over time with a steep interest fee.
+In essence, you can pay the balance in full at the end of the month or pay it over time with a steep interest fee.

 The only difference is that you can deactivate this program at any time and return to the regular charge card regime.
 You can use this program for purchases over $100, foreign transaction fees, and annual membership fees, but not cash advances, Cash and Express Cash, certain insurance premiums, and any other fees owed to American Express.